Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

 Methylene Blue rescued brain cell mitochondria from the damaging effects of this toxin.
 By donating electrons in the electron transport chain broken by rotenone.
 Essentially bypassing the broken transport chain with donated electrons as an alternative electron carrier.

 Methylene Blue also countered cerebral ischemia reperfusion damage.
-The tissue damage caused when blood supply returns to tissue after a lack of oxygen.
-As can occur with Traumatic Brain Injury.
+The tissue damage caused when blood supply returns to tissue after a lack of oxygen from a stroke.
+And can occur with Traumatic Brain Injury.
 MB accomplished this by rerouting mitochondrial electron transfer.

 How things go bad